BabGee/switch/docs/index.md

 it is a python function that accepts the following parameters

-1. node
+1. self
-2.
+2. payload
-3.
+3. node_info

-the function must returns a response and updates a response status in the payload
+the function must return a response and updates a response status in the payload

 #### Service call lifecycle